red-elf/SQL-to-Code/README.md

-# DDL to Code
+# SQL to Code

-Tool for generating source code from the DDL sql data.
+Tool for generating source code from the raw sql data.

 CURRENTLY IN THE PHASE OF DEVELOPMENT.

 ## Code dependencies

-The ddl2code codebase dependencies are defined under the [Dependencies](./Dependencies) directory.
+The sql2code codebase dependencies are defined under the [Dependencies](./Dependencies) directory.

 ## How to use

 The following example shows the conversion from the SQL ddl file into the Dart source code:

-`ddl2code -i ddl.sql -o dart`
+`sql2code -i data.sql -o cpp`

 Where the parameters are the following:

-- Path to the DDL sql file
+- Path to the sql file
 - Programming language for which source code will be generated.

 Supported programming languages (parameters) are: